gelldur/android-sdk/readme.md

 [![Join the chat at https://gitter.im/sensorberg-dev/android-sdk](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/sensorberg-dev/android-sdk?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-*Api key caching is 24hrs currently.*
+#*HTTP caching is 24hrs currently.*
 There were issues found regarding the HTTP cache.
 This mainly affects the sending of the API key at runtime.
 The cache was being kept for 24hrs.
-This of course causes problems when changing the api key to another campaign.
+This of course causes problems when changing the api key in the app.
 We are in the process of fixing this issue; a fix will be out shortly.

-##Warning:
+#Warning:
 You are viewing the sources of version 2.0.3.
 The SDK is released.
 Feel free to explore it.

 #Last stable release